 - Build brand awareness and trust with your audience because they can both see and hear you

-- Video are a great way to augment your blog posts, increasing the time visitors stay on your site
+- Videos are a great way to augment your blog posts, increasing the time visitors stay on your site

 - Increase conversions and sales due to all the reasons above